KopiCloud-AD-API/kopicloud-ad-api.github.io/docs/terraform/terraform.md

   Active Directory as Code
 ---

-# Active Directory as Code with Terraform
+# Active Directory as Code

 KopiCloud AD API includes a Terraform Provider